bajamircea/cpp-play/src/how_vector_works/README.md

 Single `main.cpp` file.

-Tested with GCC/g++ on Ubuntu, and Microsoft Visual Studio on Windows.
+Tested with g++ on Ubuntu, and Microsoft Visual Studio on Windows.
+The behaviour relates to the standard libraries implementations, not to the compilers themselves.

 ## Allocation steps

 Tests the allocation steps.

-E.g. output below indicatates that `std::vector` uses a growth factor of 2x when capacity is reached (gcc), i.e. capacity grows 1, 2, 4, 8, 16 ...:
+E.g. output below indicatates that `std::vector` uses a growth factor of 2x when capacity is reached (g++), i.e. capacity grows 1, 2, 4, 8, 16 ...:

 ```
 ==== test for allocation steps